Protests and outrage as Siemens backs Aussie mine project - France 24

 Supporters say the mine will bring hundreds of much-needed jobs to rural Queensland in eastern Australia.

-But conservationists say the project threatens local vulnerable species and means coal will have to be shipped from a port near the already-damaged Great Barrier Reef.
+But conservationists say the project threatens local vulnerable species and notes that the coal will have to be shipped from a port near the already damaged Great Barrier Reef.

-Much of the coal from the mine will be burned in India, a country with some of the highest levels of air pollution on Earth.
+Much of the coal from the mine will be burned in India, a country with some of the world's highest levels of air pollution.

 Andrew Grant, head analyst at the Carbon Tracker think tank, told AFP that coal was facing an oversupply crisis, with known reserves containing enough fuel for the next 130 years.